 All proposals are required to identify a Principal Investigator (PI).
 The PI, who leads the research effort and to whom the grant is awarded, must be a full-time faculty member or post-doctoral researcher affiliated with a university and a member of the Strategic Management Society at the time of submission and throughout the grant period.
 A proposal may include Co-Investigators (CIs).

-At any time, a single individual is permitted to serve as a PI or CI on only one proposal across all SRF programs (DRP, RiO, or RSM).
+At any time, a single individual is permitted to serve as a PI or CI on only one proposal across all SRF programs.
 Further, individuals named in a previously funded SRF proposal may not participate in a new proposal until expiration of the prior award.
-Individuals named on a proposal also must disclose any prior SRF awards and demonstrate that the project in the current proposal is distinct from their previously funded research.
+Individuals named on a proposal must disclose any prior SRF awards and demonstrate that the project in the current proposal is distinct from their previously funded research.

 All SRF grants aim to support research that has not been undertaken.
 Thus, completed work is not eligible for funding.

 The SRF plans to award multiple RSM grants of up to $25,000 each during the 2023 funding cycle.
 Recipients will be named SRF Scholars.

 The SRF program provides financial support to cover direct research expenses for data collection, student research assistance, and other activities that enable the conduct of the research project.
 Examples of ineligible expenses include conference travel and registration fees, compensation for PI or CI time, teaching buyouts, purchases of software or equipment, and university overhead.
 As the program aims to foster future research, reimbursement for previous expenditures is not permitted.
 Determination of eligible and ineligible expenses rests with the SRF.